cohenerickson/Velocity/README.md

 Velocity is still in it's early stages but if it gains enough interest among the community there are quite a few other features that I would like to implement, listed below are a few of these.

 - Bookmarklets
-- Custom context menus
+- Limited extension support
-- Unblocked dev tools
+- Themes
 - And more...